The measure transfer for subshifts induced by a morphism of free monoids

 This creates a number of well known technical problems; for instance any non-empty, closed, shift-invariant subset (called a {\em subshift}) $X \subset \cal A^\Z$ has $\sigma^\Z$-image that is in general not shift-invariant, and thus not a subshift by itself.
 Still, there is a well defined image subshift (see Definition-Remark \ref{image-shift} below), denoted here by $\sigma(X)$, which has been studied previously in many occasions.

 The focus of this paper is on the set $\cal M(\cal A^\Z)$ of measures $\mu$ on $\cal A^\Z$ that are {\em invariant}, which means that $\mu$ is a finite Borel measure, and that the shift operator preserves $\mu\,$.
-The map $\sigma^\Z$ gives us directly the classical ``push forward'' measure $\mu_*$ on $\cal B^Z$, but because of (\ref{eq1.1}) this measure will almost never be invariant, as it will not be preserved by the shift operator on $\cal B^\Z$.
-Nevertheless, any invariant measure $\mu$ on $\cal A^\Z$ can be canonically be ``transferred'' by $\sigma$ to define an invariant measure on $\cal B^\Z$.
-Moreover, if the subshift $X$ is the support of $\mu$, then $\sigma(X)$ will be the support of this transferred measure.
+The map $\sigma^\Z$ gives us directly the classical ``push-forward'' measure $\mu_*$ on $\cal B^\Z$, but because of (\ref{eq1.1}) this measure will almost never be invariant, as it will not be preserved by the shift operator on $\cal B^\Z$.
+Nevertheless, any invariant measure $\mu$ on $\cal A^\Z$ can canonically be ``transferred'' by $\sigma$ to define an invariant measure on $\cal B^\Z$.
 Setting up properly and studying carefully this {\em measure transfer map}

 induced by any non-erasing free monoid morphism $\sigma: \cal A^* \to \cal B^*$ is the main purpose of this paper.
-There are several occasions where the measure transfer has already been employed sporadically (see for instance Example \ref{1.2} below); the present paper, however, seems to be the first where a systematic treatment is pursued.
+We show (see Subsection \ref{sec:3.4} and Lemma \ref{ergodic-new}):